Hardvan/MERN-o-Game/README.md

 1. Create a new `Web Service` on Render.
 2. Choose the GitHub repository to deploy from.
-3. Change the root folder to `/backend`.
+3. Change the root directory to `backend`.
 4. Setup the commands:
    - Build Command: `npm install`
    - Start Command: `node server.js`